Breword/tmux/Contributing.md

 - Show the current match differently in copy mode when searching, may be better with [#2097](https://github.com/tmux/tmux/pull/2097).

+- Some styles like `mode-style` are too overloaded.
+But what is the alternative - just more options?

+- ([#2097](https://github.com/tmux/tmux/pull/2097)) Expand formats in styles?

 - At the moment, the optimization in screen-write.c is purely on lines
   scrolled: